The Murder of JonBenét Ramsey: Why the Case Is Still Open.

 Where did it happen?

-In the Ramsey family home in Boulder, Colorado.
+In the Ramsey family home in Boulder, Colorado, on December 26, 1996.